If children have Crohn's disease or ulcerative colitis, there are many treatments out there.

 For ulcerative colitis, colectomy with an ileal pouch and an anal anastomosis is the most optimal therapy.

 And you can see here a patient who's had the green colon removed replaced by the purple small bowel.

 And they've created an ileal pouch that's gonna act

 as sort of what was previous to the rectal vault, an area to store stool until it's time to defecate.

 This patient has an ileostomy.

-so that they can eventually live a reasonably normal life.
+so that he can eventually live a reasonably normal life.

 However, disease relapse is common.

 And about more than half of patients will have a relapse within two years of their original diagnosis.